Biosecurity questions and answers

 Australia has strict laws relating to the importation of certain goods.
 This ensures that the biosecurity risk to Australia’s agricultural industries and unique environment is minimised.

 You must declare certain food, plant material and animal products.
-When you declare these items they will be checked by a Department of Agriculture, Water and the Environment biosecurity officer who will determine whether they are allowed into Australia.
+When you declare these goods they will be checked by a Department of Agriculture, Water and the Environment biosecurity officer who will determine whether they are allowed into Australia.

 Some products may require treatment to make them safe.
-Other items may be restricted due to pest and disease risks.
+Other goods may be restricted due to pest and disease risks.

-When to tick ‘yes’ on your Incoming Passenger Card
+When to mark ‘yes’ on your Incoming Passenger Card

-Alternatively, you will have the opportunity to voluntarily dispose of any food, plant material or animal products on arrival in the bins located in the terminal.
+Alternatively, you will have the opportunity to voluntarily dispose of any food, plant material or animal products in the bins at the terminal.

-- pay for the item to be treated to reduce the biosecurity risk (for example fumigation, irradiation)*
+- pay for the goods to be treated to reduce the biosecurity risk (for example fumigation, irradiation)

-The Department of Agriculture makes every effort to minimise the risk of damage caused as a result of treatment, but does not accept liability for any damage that may occur to your goods.
+The Department of Agriculture, Water and the Environment makes every effort to minimise the risk of damage caused as a result of treatment, but does not accept liability for any damage that may occur to your goods during treatment or export.

 Why can’t I bring or send goods into Australia that are already available in Australia?

-The items you buy in Australia have been commercially produced and imported under strict biosecurity conditions.
-Similar items that are home-made, traditionally produced or purchased overseas could carry biosecurity pest or disease risks and cannot be imported.
+The goods you buy in Australia have been commercially produced and imported under strict biosecurity conditions.
+Similar goods that are homemade, traditionally produced or purchased overseas could carry biosecurity pest or disease risks and cannot be imported.

-Why do I have to declare on my return to Australia items that I took overseas with me?
+Why do I have to declare on my return to Australia goods that I took overseas with me?

-It may be possible for pests and diseases to contaminate your items while overseas.
-This is why Department of Agriculture officers must inspect certain articles arriving into Australia irrespective of where they originally came from.
+It may be possible for pests and diseases to contaminate your goods while overseas.
+Biosecurity officers inspect certain articles arriving into Australia irrespective of where they originally came from.

-Where do I go for more information on items to declare?
+Where do I go for more information on goods to declare?

-For information about bringing or sending items to Australia, visit Arriving in Australia - Declare it!
+For information about bringing or sending goods to Australia, visit Arriving in Australia - Declare it!

-If you need more information on items that need to be declared or that require an import permit, visit the Department of Agriculture Biosecurity Import Conditions system (BICON).
+If you need more information on goods that need to be declared or that require an import permit, visit the Department of Agriculture Biosecurity Import Conditions system (BICON).

-ICON is the Department of Agriculture’s import conditions database, which provides information about Australian import conditions for more than 20,000 foreign plant, animal, mineral and human commodities.
+BICON provides information about Australian biosecurity import conditions for foreign plant, animal, mineral and human commodities.
 It can be used to determine if a commodity intended for import to Australia needs an import permit and/or treatment or if there are any other biosecurity conditions.

-The information available on ICON is the same information that Department of Agriculture officers use when inspecting items arriving into Australia.
-Import conditions within ICON are regularly reviewed, so please ensure you check the conditions each time you travel or send items.
+The information available on BICON is the same information that biosecurity officers use when inspecting goods arriving in Australia.
+Import conditions within BICON are regularly reviewed, so please ensure you check the conditions each time you travel or send goods.

-Can I take food or other items from Australia through an airport to another country?
+Can I take food or other goods from Australia through an airport to another country?

-Each country has specific requirements as to items that are allowed to be imported.
-The Department of Agriculture does not keep a record of other countries’ requirements.
+Each country has specific requirements as to goods that are allowed to be imported.
+The Department of Agriculture, Water and the Environment does not keep a record of other countries’ requirements.
 For further information you should contact the relevant country’s consulate or embassy in your nearest capital city.

-Once I’ve cleared biosecurity at an airport, can I take food or other items to another state within Australia?
+Once I’ve cleared biosecurity at an airport, can I take food or other goods to another state within Australia?

-Please note that some states prohibit the entry of a range of items from other parts of Australia.
+Some states prohibit the entry of a range of goods from other parts of Australia.

 Why can it take so long to get through the airport?

-The Department of Agriculture organises its resources at international airports to match scheduled flight arrival patterns.
-However, a range of factors including airport infrastructure and baggage transfer arrangements can influence the time it takes for passengers to move through the baggage reclaim area and the examination area.
+The Department of Agriculture, Water and the Environment organises its resources at international airports to match scheduled flight arrival patterns.
+However, a range of factors including airport infrastructure and baggage transfer arrangements can influence the time it takes for passengers to move through the baggage reclaim area and the inspection area.

-Why do dogs work for the Department of Agriculture?
+Why do dogs work for the Department of Agriculture, Water and the Environment?

-The Department of Agriculture uses detector dogs as part of a range of tools to intercept biosecurity risk material at the border.
-Detector dogs teams are highly mobile and can screen large volumes of arriving passengers, mail and cargo quickly and effectively.
+The Department of Agriculture, Water and the Environment uses detector dogs as part of a range of tools to intercept biosecurity risk material at the border.
+Detector dog teams are highly mobile and can screen large volumes of arriving passengers, mail and cargo quickly and effectively.

 What will happen if there’s an outbreak of a disease in Australia?

-Australia is well prepared to handle pest and disease outbreaks because of its excellent health system, well–tested emergency response plans, past experience and international connections.
+Australia is well prepared to handle pest and disease outbreaks because of its excellent health system, well tested emergency response plans, past experience and international connections.
 The Government regularly assesses its ability to manage an outbreak through regular planning and exercises involving people at the highest levels of both government and industry.
 This allows for an informed approach to any complex and/or serious incident that may arise.
-More about national pests and disease outbreaks.

 All aircraft arriving into Australia are required to undergo a process called disinsection.
-This process eliminates these vectors of concern (e.g. mosquitoes) from the cabin and holds of aircraft.
+This process eliminates these vectors of concern (such as mosquitoes) from the cabin and holds of aircraft.

 Preparations of chemicals currently used in aircraft disinsection are based on two active ingredients, permethrin and d–Phenothrin, currently recommended by WHO.
 The difference between permethrin and d–Phenothrin is principally one of residual effect; permethrin is a residual pyrethroid and d–Phenothrin a non-residual pyrethroid.

-I want to buy something over the internet from overseas—what do I need to know?
+I want to buy something online from overseas, what do I need to know?

 What is the procedure and costs involved in importing my dog or cat to Australia?

 Cats and dogs can be imported into Australia under strict conditions to manage biosecurity risks.
-The owner or importer must pay all fees associated with the import and quarantine accommodation of your dog or cat in Australia.
+The owner or importer must pay all fees associated with the import and quarantine accommodation.

-What is the procedure (including fumigation) for importing wooden items to Australia (including wooden crates and packaging)?
+What is the procedure (including fumigation) for importing wooden goods to Australia (including wooden crates and packaging)?

-Timber/wood may be imported in a highly processed state such as high quality furniture, picture frames, tool handles, composite wood material etc. or as sawn timber or wood packaging (including dunnage).
-The latter represent a significant risk for the introduction of quarantine pests if not properly treated.
+Timber/wood may be imported in a highly processed state such as high quality furniture, picture frames, tool handles and composite wood material or as sawn timber or wood packaging (including dunnage).
+The latter represent a significant biosecurity risk if not properly treated.